• To Glasgow 2026

 PRINT PAGE

-Angie Ballard (athletics) will attempt to reclaim the 1500m T54 gold medal she won eight years ago in Glasgow when she and swimmer Blake Cochrane become the first Australian Para-athletes to compete at four Commonwealth Games in Birmingham.
-The Canberra-born and based athlete – who relinquished her title after a narrow defeat by teammate Madison de Rozario four years ago on the Gold Coast – was severely injured in a car accident in 1989 aged seven.
-Five years later, the then 12-year-old began wheelchair racing after her parents convinced both Angie and her brother – who has spina bifida – to get involved in Para-sport.
-Her Paralympic debut came at Sydney 2000 and her first medal came four years later in Athens, where she finished third in the 100m T53 as reigning world champion.
-Ballard is now a six-time Paralympian with four silver and four bronze medals.
-She also has five gold medals from the world championships, along with five silver and two bronze.
-She finished 6th in the 800m T54 at her Commonwealth Games debut in Melbourne in 2006.
-Coached by Fred Periac, Ballard has been a long-time advocate for organisations with an interest in people with disabilities, sport, health and exercise.
+The Canberra-born and based athlete was severely injured in a car accident in 1989 aged seven.
+Five years later she began wheelchair racing after her parents convinced both Angie and her brother – who has spina bifida – to get involved in Para-sport.
+Her Paralympic debut came at Sydney 2000 and her first medal came four years later in Athens, where she finished with bronze in the 100m T53 as reigning world champion.
+Ballard competed at her seventh Paralympics in Paris in 2024, having amassed four silver and four bronze medals across 100m, 200m and 400m distances.
+She also has five gold medals from nine world championships.

 Sport / Discipline